McWilliamsCenter/gal_decomp_paper/README.md

-# gal_decomp_paper
+# Dynamical Galaxy decomposition
-Code repo for dynamical galaxy decomposition paper
+This repo contains the dynamically decomposed (bulge-disc) catalog for IllustrisTNG-100-1 and an example code describbing the methodology.